Hank Nichols: NCAA National Coordinator of Officials

 In 1987, Nichols became the first NCAA coordinator of officials.
 He spent 22 years in that position.
 Nichols said, "the goal was to try to get guys across the country to officiate the same way, not have the ACC be different from the Big Ten and the Big Ten different from the Pac-10.
 We wanted to teach guys to ref better, to try to get them to be more consistent.
 We didn't want them to be another factor when teams played on the road.
 We wanted them to stand tall and figure out tough situations.
 I think a lot of that has been accomplished."
 While in this position, Nichols also was the secretary/editor of the Basketball Rules Committee from 1991 to 1997.

 Nichols retired after the 2007–2008 season.
 He was replaced by John Adams.

+Teaching career

+Nichols taught high school English for a few years in New York State.
+He was later a professor in the Department of Education and Human Services at Villanova University from 1970 until his retirement from the university in 2002, eventually becoming department chair.
+He taught courses there such as Psychology of Learning, Methods of Teaching, and Educational Planning, and supervised the student-teacher program.

+Personal life and death

+Nichols and his wife, Letitia Merino Nichols, had four children.
+He was Catholic.

+Nichols died in Bryn Mawr, Pennsylvania, on March 27, 2026, at the age of 89.